Don't Bully Animals!

 Contact Bay Area Gay Rodeo sponsors and supporters here!

 Animals used in rodeo are normally-docile creatures who don't naturally buck or enjoy being chased, ridden and wrestled by strangers.
 They are at risk for injury and death, and there was at least one fatally-injured steer at a Minnesota Gay Rodeo, according to Mercy for Animals.
-IGRA's 2010 Convention minutes mention problems with injuries, deaths and even ringworm.
+IGRA's Annual Convention minutes mention problems with injuries, deaths and even ringworm.
 Bay Area Gay Rodeo ("Best Buck in the Bay") organizers even brag about the pain and stress they cause, stating in their 2011 Events Guide, and formerly on their website, "...the unpredictable bull is known to come looking for the rider when the ride is completed."
 Deanna Trujillo-James with the Bay Area Gay Rodeo also brags, "It’s...all about wresting a 700-lb. animal with horns to the ground in a certain way, in under 60 seconds, and that steer doesn’t want to play with you in the first place." (epchalips.com, Aug.
 27, 2012)

 In the "calf-roping events," baby animals run for their lives as they are chased by men or women on horseback.
 They are violently thrown to the ground.
 According to the IGRA's 2011 Annual Convention Meeting Minutes (page 28), a calf's horn sheath was ripped off – this is extremely painful.

 In the "goat dressing" event, animals are restrained and have their hind legs roughly and quickly jerked up to have underwear forced onto them.
 Goats have been observed limping afterward.
 “I don’t really know [if it bothers them].
 I don’t speak goat.” —Paul “Popper” DuBray, Bay Area Gay Rodeo Director (San Francisco Examiner, April 1, 2012)

 In "chute dogging" (or "steer wrestling"), animals' heads are violently twisted until they are forced to the ground.
 On two occasions when we asked rodeo organizers if this would be acceptable treatment for a dog, they disturbingly come up with examples where they claim to have done so, ostensibly for "training" or "self-defense."
 According to IGRA's 2012 Annual Convention Meeting Minutes (page 33), Chute Dogging cruelty has become a serious "public relations" issue for them, and they are struggling with how to "improve" the event rules.